-In connection with the Merger, as discussed in Note 1, the Company issued 8,425,750 shares of its common stock to holders of common membership interests of Compass Therapeutics LLC and issued 1,000,000 shares to the former shareholders of Olivia Ventures Inc. With respect to 15 holders of an aggregate of 131,472 Compass Therapeutics LLC common membership interests who were not accredited investors, the Company paid an aggregate of approximately \$69 thousand in cash in consideration for cancelling such membership interests in connection with the Merger.
+In connection with the Merger, as discussed in Note 1, the Company issued 1,000,000 shares of common stock to the former shareholders of Olivia Ventures Inc. The Company paid \$69,000 to several nonaccredited investors of Compass Therapeutics LLC in lieu of issuing shares.
 In addition, 2,930,836 shares of the Company's common stock were reserved for issuance under the 2020 Stock Option and Incentive Plan.

-The Company also sold 12,096,442 shares of its common stock pursuant to the initial closing of a private placement offering for up to 14,000,000 shares of its common stock at a purchase price of \$5.00 per share.
+The Company also sold 12,096,442 shares of its common stock pursuant to the closing of a private placement offering at a purchase price of \$5.00 per share.